-Visit our website (http://blogs.ubc.ca/ubcpda), subscribe to our monthly newsletter (The Buzz), like us on Facebook, follow us on Twitter, connect on LinkedIn, or just send us an email (ubc.postdoc@gmail.com).
+Visit our website (http://blogs.ubc.ca/ubcpda), follow us on Twitter, subscribe to our monthly newsletter (The Buzz), like us on Facebook, connect on LinkedIn, or just send us an email (ubc.postdoc@gmail.com).
+We have also recently launched a Slack community, which is a thriving "peer to peer" mentorship platform for postdocs.
+Write us an e-mail to get the Slack invite link!
 We are excited to hear from you and to be a part of your time at UBC!